 1. Psycho (1960)

 Hitchcock created a taboo film that breaks all the unsaid rules for films in the 60s.
-From women in bras to unmarried couples sharing a bed, Psycho’s themes of voyeurism forever changed the landscape of horror and suspense.
-The film’s exploitation and exploration of identity, guilt, and obsession resonates with viewers on a profound level.
+Unmarried lovers in bed.
+A woman in a bra.
+A protagonist who dies before the halfway mark.
+Psycho’s themes forever changed the landscape of horror and suspense.